Your proposed schedule of courses

 By subject area

 The easiest way is simply to list courses by general subject area, ex.
-19th-century philosophy, international relations, European history, german drama, etc., and when you arrive in Munich for orientation and academic advising, our resident director will help you find courses that match your needs.
+19th-century philosophy, international relations, European history, german drama, etc., and when you arrive in Munich for orientation and academic advising, our administrative director in residence will help you find courses that match your needs.